diffpy/diffpy.srreal/README.txt

 (PDFCalculator) or as a reciprocal-space Debye summation and Fourier transform of the total scattering structure function (DebyePDFCalculator).

-The diffpy.srreal package is a Python binding to the underlying C++ library libdiffpy (https://github.com/diffpy/libdiffpy/).
-The calculators are created as objects of a given calculator type and thus multiple instances of the same calculator class can exist with completely different configurations.
-Calculators are composed of other objects that perform lower-level tasks, e.g., calculate the peak profile function or lookup atom scattering factors.
+The diffpy.srreal package is a Python binding to the C++ library libdiffpy (https://github.com/diffpy/libdiffpy/).
+Calculators are created as objects of a given calculator type and so multiple instances of the same calculator type can exist with different configurations.
+Calculators are composed of other objects that perform lower-level tasks, such as calculating peak profile or looking up atom scattering factors.
+These objects can be re-assigned at runtime allowing to easily customize the calculation procedure.
-These objects can be re-assigned or modified at runtime allowing to configure or tweak the calculation procedure.
-New classes can be defined using object inheritance either in Python or in C++ and used with the existing calculators;
-as an example, this allows to calculate PDF with a user-defined profile function.
+New classes can be defined using object inheritance either in Python or in C++ and used with the existing calculators; as an example, this allows to calculate PDF with a user-defined profile function.
 A new calculator class can be also defined for any quantity that is obtained by iteration over atom pairs, by defining only the function that processes atom-pair contributions.

 For more information about the diffpy.srreal library, see users manual at